nseidm1/TaskExecutor/README.md

 only in the onDestroy of the service, which is not entirely effective, if effective at all.<br><br>

 <b>Tasks</b><br>
 Tasks are extended Runnables, and instead of overriding run you'll override the task method.
-The constructor takes a Bundle to encourange proper design.
-Your Task should be designed to perform a concrete action on the Bundle.
-It's recommended not to reference items outside of the Tasks's scope.
-Again, the task method is designed to perform a discrete operation on the Bundle.
 <br><br>
 Tasks have 10 public methods:<br>
 1) setCompleteCallback(TaskCompletedCallback completeCallback)<br>